In this guide, we’ve outlined:

 There can still be focus on making sustainable farming profitable and economically viable, and having enough production to meet demand.

-But, there might be far more of a balance of these priorities, instead of making one far more important than the other.
+But, there might be more of a balance of these priorities, instead of making one far more important than the other.

 As a summary, sustainable farming might lead to sustainable outcomes across the following areas: